Rishabh503/edunite/README.md

 ## 🚀 Overview

-_EduAssist_ is a unified AI-powered web application that enhances classroom learning through intelligent support for both students and teachers.
+_EduNiteX_ is a unified AI-powered web application that enhances classroom learning through intelligent support for both students and teachers.
 It brings together real-time classroom insights, doubt-solving tools, 3D learning models, and workflow tracking into one interactive platform.

 ---

 ## ❓ Problem Statement

 Modern classrooms struggle to provide interactive, personalized, and tech-enabled support.
 Students hesitate to ask doubts, while teachers lack tools to assess real-time understanding.
-Existing tools are fragmented, and there's no single platform that brings it all together — EduAssist fills this gap.
+Existing tools are fragmented, and there's no single platform that brings it all together — EduNiteX fills this gap.

 ---